rhaulcy/wtp-eecs-2018/pset3/README.md

 We  will  finish  the  card  counting  program  tomorrow  on  ps4,  and  you  will  re-use  the  code  you  wrote  today!

 ### 6. Guess Your Number (optional) - `guessnum2.py`
-Write  a  Guess  Your  Number!  game.
+Write  a  Guess  Your  Number!  game in `guessnum2.py`.
 In  this  game,  the  program  will  try  to  guess  your  number!
 Here  is  an example  of  how  the  program  will  work:

 ```
 I'm  ready  to  guess!